polytypic/f-omega-mu/README.md

 - **decidable type checking**, and
 - **phase separation**.

-These features make Fωμ both relatively expressive ([\*](https://polytypic.github.io/f-omega-mu/#*examples/type-gadt-using-eq-witnesses.fom), [\*](https://polytypic.github.io/f-omega-mu/#*examples/hoas-gadt.fom)) and also allow a compiler to make good use of untyped compilation targets
+These features make Fωμ relatively well-behaved as well as expressive ([\*](https://polytypic.github.io/f-omega-mu/#*examples/type-gadt-using-eq-witnesses.fom), [\*](https://polytypic.github.io/f-omega-mu/#*examples/hoas-gadt.fom)) and also allow a compiler to make good use of untyped compilation targets